blaine-geiger/Lab-Phase-1/README.md

 ## Research specific device manufacturers and models for purchasing
 The physical components that will make up the final physical network design are a firewall, managed switch, and Mini PC.
-The following will provide insight into the specific manufacturers and devices that our home lab network will utilize.
+The following will provide insight into the rationale for these devices.
 ### General Purpose SOHO Firewall
 - Reputable manufacturer
 - Compact form factor